Instructions for Authors

 Types of Publications

 Dentistry Journal has no restrictions on the length of manuscripts, provided that the text is concise and comprehensive.
-Full experimental details must be provided so that the results can be reproduced by other groups.
-Dentistry Journal encourages authors to publish all experimental controls and full datasets as supplementary files (please read the guidelines about Supplementary Materials carefully and references to unpublished data).
+Full experimental details must be provided so that the results can be reproduced.
+Dentistry Journal requires that authors publish all experimental controls and make full datasets available where possible (see the guidelines on Supplementary Materials and references to unpublished data).

 Manuscripts for Dentistry Journal should be submitted online at susy.mdpi.com.
 The submitting author, who is generally the corresponding author, is responsible for the manuscript during the submission and peer-review process.
-The submitting authors must ensure that all co-authors have been included in the author list (read the criteria to qualify for authorship) and that they all have read and approved the submitted version of the manuscript.
-To submit your manuscript, register and log in to this website.
-Once you are registered, click here to go to the submission form for Dentistry Journal.
+The submitting author must ensure that all eligible co-authors have been included in the author list (read the criteria to qualify for authorship) and that they have all read and approved the submitted version of the manuscript.
+To submit your manuscript, register and log in to the submission website.
+Once you have registered, click here to go to the submission form for Dentistry Journal.
 All co-authors can see the manuscript details in the submission system, if they register and log in using the e-mail address provided during manuscript submission.

 Accepted File Formats

 - Microsoft Word: Manuscripts prepared in Microsoft Word must be converted into a single file before submission.
-When preparing manuscripts in Microsoft Word, the Dentistry Journal Microsoft Word template file must be used.
+When preparing manuscripts in Microsoft Word, we encourage you to use the Dentistry Journal Microsoft Word template file.
 Please insert your graphics (schemes, figures, etc.) in the main text after the paragraph of its first citation.

-- LaTeX: Manuscripts prepared in LaTeX must be collated into one ZIP folder (include all source files and images, so that the Editorial Office can recompile the submitted PDF).
-When preparing manuscripts in LaTeX, please use the Dentistry Journal LaTeX template files.
+- LaTeX: Manuscripts prepared in LaTeX must be collated into one ZIP folder (including all source files and images, so that the Editorial Office can recompile the submitted PDF).
+When preparing manuscripts in LaTeX, we encourage you to use the Dentistry Journal LaTeX template files.
 You can now also use the online application writeLaTeX to submit articles directly to Dentistry Journal.
 The MDPI LaTeX template file should be selected from the writeLaTeX template gallery.

 Note for Authors Funded by the National Institutes of Health (NIH)